UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/syllabus.md

 * An answer to an exercise in the book or an exercise you make up or find that is NOT also a homework problem.
-Feel free to check with me before starting to work on such a post, because repeats of the same question from different students will not count.
+Feel free to check with me before starting to work on such a post, because repeating the same answer for the same question will not count.
 First come, first serve.

 * Ask a substantive question (not one that is already answered in the syllabus), attempt to answer someone else's substantive question, provide constructive